analogdevicesinc/msdk/Examples/MAX32670/Coremark/README.md

 ### Project-Specific Build Notes

-To comply with the CoreMark rules, the only source files which are included in this example directory are the core_portme.c/.h files, the rest (including main) are located in the [Coremark](../../../Libraries/Coremark/) library.
+To comply with the CoreMark rules, the only source files that  are included in this example directory are the core_portme.c/.h files; the rest (including main) are located in the [Coremark](../../../Libraries/Coremark/) library.

 ## Required Connections

 -   Connect a USB cable between the PC and the CN1 (USB/PWR) connector.
--   Select RX0 and TX0 on Headers JP1 and JP3 (UART 0).
+-   Select RX0 and TX0 on Headers JP3 and JP4 (UART 0).
--   Open an terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
+-   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
 -   Close jumper JP1 (LED1 EN).
 -   Close jumper JP2 (LED2 EN).